salesforce/pomgen/examples/hello-world/README.md

 In the Maven world, a typical project setup consists of a top level pom.xml file with multiple modules in subdirectories.
 Each module produces a Maven Artifact (typically a jar or a pom.xml).

-The pomgen terminology for a top level project with modules is a "library".
+The pomgen terminology for a top level project with modules is a `library`.
 Subdirectories of the library (the modules) are Bazel Packages that each produce a Maven Artifact (jar or pom). pomgen processes all modules that are part of a library together.

 This example has 3 libraries.
 A library is defined by the presence of a [LIBRARY.root](healthyfoods/MVN-INF/LIBRARY.root) marker file.

 A Bazel Package that produces a Maven Artifact must have a [BUILD.pom](healthyfoods/fruit-api/MVN-INF/BUILD.pom) file that defines Maven specific metadata.

-Note that the `java_library` target that builds the jar Maven Artifact must be the default target, ie it must have the same name as the directory its BUILD file lives in.
+The `java_library` target that builds the jar Maven Artifact is typically  the default target, ie it the target that the same name as the directory its BUILD file lives in.
+If the target is not the default target, its name must be explicitly specified in the BUILD.pom file using the `maven_artifact.target_name` attribute.

-The libraries in this example are, and reference each other in this order:
+The libraries in this example reference each other in this order:
 - [juicer](juicer)
 - [wintervegetables](wintervegetables)
 - [healthyfoods](healthyfoods)